tikv/tikv/GOVERNANCE.md

     question label.
 Questions are easy to search for and close out at a later time.
 Questions can be promoted to other issue types once it's clear they are actionable (at which point the question label should be removed).
-* Make sure that ongoing PRs are moving forward at the right pace or closing them.
+* Make sure that ongoing PRs are moving forward at the right pace or closing them if they are not moving in a productive direction.
 * Participate when called upon in the security release process.
 Note that although this should be a rare occurrence, if a serious vulnerability is found, the process may take up to several full days of work to implement.
 This possibility should be taken into account